What is good attendance?

 You may reach the attendance line by dialing:

-Students are required to attend school until the age of 18 unless released through the application of procedures in the Virginia Code or School Board Policy.
+Students are required to attend school until the age of 18, unless released through application of procedures in the Virginia Code or School Board Policy.
 While enrolled in school, students may not "skip" school or classes or leave school without permission.
 Students are to be on time for school and classes.

-Students are required to attend all classes on their schedule each day.
+Students are required to attend all classes as scheduled each day.
 Students who choose not to attend school on a regular basis will be considered truant.
 This is a violation of Virginia law.
 If the student is under 18 years of age, the attendance officer may file a complaint with the juvenile and domestic relations court alleging the student is a child in need of supervision and/or initiate legal proceedings against the parent/guardian.
 All absences will be classified as unexcused until written documentation is provided.

-After 15 consecutive days of absence without approved Home-bound or Home-based Instruction, a student will be withdrawn from school, must be re-enrolled by a parent/guardian, and a referral may be made to the juvenile and domestic relations court.
+After 15 consecutive days of absence without approved home-bound or home-based Instruction, a student will be withdrawn from school, must be re-enrolled by a parent/guardian, and a referral may be made to the juvenile and domestic relations court.

 The School Board recognizes the right of students to be released from class to participate in religious activities and observances in accordance with School Board Policy.
 Absence from school for religious observances that are verified by the parent/guardian will be excused.

-Building administrators have the authority to assign consequences other than out-of-school suspension to students for violations of this section of the Student Code of Conduct.
+Building administrators have the authority to assign consequences other than in-school and out-of-school suspension to students for violations of this section of the Student Code of Conduct.
 In no case may sufficient cause for suspension include only instances of truancy.